 Ravnos are masters of subtlety and deception (along with a few powers of the Romani), but they are keyed to a specific vice, which they must pursue whenever possible.

 In the world of Paranoia, this is used on a number of levels.
 Firstly, due to problems in the cloning vats everyone in Alpha Complex is a mutant, with powers ranging from super-strength and the like, to the truly sucky like having a perpetually runny nose.
 However, because the crazed computer that runs the complex refuses to accept that its methods cause mutations, being a mutant means you're assumed to be a spy and are subject to immediate termination from the computer or (more likely) your teammates (who, as mentioned are also mutants), if ever someone notices that you are using your power.
-Machine Empathy is a particularly suck to be blessed with, as the computer immediately notices it, and execution is immediate.
+You can register your mutation (Friend Computer is merciful to those whose genetic templates were damaged by Commie Mutant Traitor sabotage), preventing you from getting shot if your power is noticed, but then you're subject to every "treatment" R&D thinks might apply, with the side effects thereof.
+Machine Empathy is a particularly suck to be blessed with, as the computer immediately notices it, and execution - along with permanent erasure of your genetic template - is immediate.
 Finally, for every mission in the game, you are assigned equipment to use including futuristic weapons such as tangler guns and plasma rifles, but also crappy things such as Heisenberg uncertainty projectors, personal force shields working on a fusion reactor kept stable by a hand crank, robots with obnoxious personalities, and small useless boxes with loads of different buttons, dials and LEDs.
 These items are usually very valuable, and financial responsibility falls on the clone the equipment is assigned to.
 Characters are frequently denied access to documentation for the devices with the explanation that the character is not of a high enough security clearance to view the manual.
 The purest-essence of Blessed with Suck comes when the team is given a mutant-detecting device... since everyone is a mutant, the only thing that results is non-stop beeping and a heightened chance of being shot.

 Being a Shadowrun cyberzombie does present some advantages.
 Because Cybernetics Eat Your Soul, you can only get so much cyberware before you're clinically dead, but with some advanced science and powerful magic, your soul can be bound to your body long after you're dead, and now you're magic-resistant and nigh-invulnerable to boot.
 But wait.
 This is a procedure that involves you dying.
 If you can get past that, then you'll eventually have to face the fact that no matter what you do, your body, mind and soul intrinsically know that something is wrong, and all the fancy medication you take can only stop your body from failing and you going mad for so long.
-Additionally, the magic used causes you to be able to perceive the astral plane, a shocking experience for most.
+Additionally, the magic used makes you a walking beacon to every spirit in the Astral Plane, and since they see you as a giant black spot, they probably don't like you... but you can't see a damn thing in there.
 As well as your spirit going insane in your cursed husk of a body, the procedure is very expensive.
 (As in, "some ruthless megacorp now owns you for the rest of your short life" expensive.)

 Most scenarios of In Nomine Satanis / Magna Veritas take the form of discreet, undercover investigations amongst Muggles, and the Masquerade is sacrosanct (heh).
 So when one of your possible "powers" is "Incarnation in the body of a famous CEO/TV anchor/Rock star/Politician", well...
 Have fun trying to explain this paparazzi shot of you shooting holy lightning out of your eyeballs is really stage effects sans stage, or something.
 Or infiltrating the Big Bad's lair with groupies in tow.